 CMHSPs have the ability to review Care Alerts as identified in the Integrated Care Delivery Platform (ICDP).
 ICDP provides specific details identifying individuals who have an active Care Alert, which can be exported and reviewed for follow up.
-Follow up can include reviewing services provided to the individual, coordinating with the primary clinician, or creating a wider action plan.
-The Quality Improvement team has identified four Care Alerts to review and address in CY2023: Diabetes Monitoring, Cardiovascular Screening, Follow-Up After Hospitalization Mental Illness - Adult, and Follow-Up After Hospitalization Mental Illness - Child.
+Follow up can include reviewing services provided to the individual, coordinating with the primary clinician, or creating a systemic action plan.
+The Quality Improvement team has identified five Care Alerts to review and address in CY2024: Follow-Up After Hospitalization Mental Illness - Adult, and Follow-Up After Hospitalization Mental Illness - Child, Adherence to Antipsychotics with Schizophrenia, Diabetes Monitoring, Diabetes Screening, and Cardiovascular Screening.

-- Follow-Up After Hospitalization Mental Illness This measure is defined as the percentage of discharges for members who were hospitalized for treatment of selected mental illness diagnoses and who had an outpatient visit, an intensive outpatient encounter, or partial hospitalization with a mental health practitioner within 30 days of discharge.
-QI reviewed care alerts for 312 identified adults, and care alerts for 48 identified children under this category. - Diabetes Monitoring This measure is defined as the percentage of members 18 to 64 years of age with schizophrenia and diabetes who had both a low-density lipoprotein cholesterol (LDL-C) and a hemoglobin A1c (HbA1c) test during the measurement period.
-QI reviewed care alerts for 123 identified consumers under this category. - Cardiovascular Screening This measure is defined as the percentage of individuals 25 to 64 years of age with schizophrenia or bipolar disorder who were prescribed any antipsychotic medication and who received a cardiovascular health screening during the measurement year.
-QI reviewed care alerts for 118 identified consumers under this category.
+- Follow-Up After Hospitalization Mental Illness This measure is defined as the percentage of discharges for members who were hospitalized for treatment of selected mental illness diagnoses and who had an outpatient visit, an intensive outpatient encounter, or partial hospitalization with a mental health practitioner within 30 days of discharge. - Adherence to Antipsychotics with Schizophrenia This measure is defined as the percentage of members 19-64 years of age during the measurement year with schizophrenia who were dispensed and remained on an antipsychotic medication for at least 80% of their treatment period. - Diabetes Monitoring This measure is defined as the percentage of members 18 to 64 years of age with schizophrenia and diabetes who had both a low-density lipoprotein cholesterol (LDL-C) and a hemoglobin Alc (HbAlc) test during the measurement period. - Diabetes Screening This measure is defined as the percentage of patients 18 64 years of age with schizophrenia or bipolar disorder, who were dispensed an antipsychotic medication and had a diabetes screening test during the measurement year. - Cardiovascular Screening This measure is defined as the percentage of individuals 25 to 64 years of age with schizophrenia or bipolar disorder who were prescribed any antipsychotic medication and who received a cardiovascular health screening during the measurement year.